 Each sample is divided into eight approximately equal rotation groups.
-A rotation group is interviewed for four consecutive months, temporarily leaves the sample for eight months and then returns for four more consecutive months before retiring from the CPS (after a total of eight interviews).
+A rotation group is interviewed for four consecutive months, temporarily leaves the sample for eight months and then returns for four more consecutive months before retiring permanently from the CPS (after a total of eight interviews).
 This rotation scheme has been in use since July 1953.
-The end result of this rotation pattern is an improvement in the estimates of change on both a month-to-month and year-to-year basis.
+The end result of this rotation pattern is an improvement in the reliability of estimates of month-to-month change as well as estimates of year-to-year change.